The Fishermen at sea.

 In 1815 following the end of the war, Turner travels again to Europe.
 He also exhibits Dido Building Carthage at the National Gallery.

-In 1817 he begins a Summer tour of Netherlands and the Rhine, and on his return, he stays at Rady Castle, then at his friends Walter Fawkes who not known to be wealthy at the time supported Turner.
+In 1817 he begins a Summer tour of Netherlands and the Rhine.
+On his return, he stays at Rady Castle, and then at his friends Walter Fawkes who at the time supported Turner despite him not being known to be wealthy.
 He stayed at Farnley Hall near Leeds in Yorkshire.

 In 1819 he went to Italy where he mainly visited Venice, Rome and Naples.
-This was to have a great influence on his paintings and it is said that some of his greatest works were inspired by the visit
+This would have a great influence on his paintings and its said that some of his greatest works had been inspired by the visit

-In 1822 Turner opens his new gallery in Queens Street West and is also commissioned by George IV to paint a large picture of the Battle of Trafalgar.
+In 1822 William Turner opens his new gallery in Queens Street West.
+In the same year also commissioned by George IV to paint a large picture of the Battle of Trafalgar.

-In 1824 the National Gallery is established and Turner is appointed on the committee to decide where best to locate it.
+Then in 1824 the National Gallery's established and Turners appointed on the committee to decide where best to locate it.

 In 1825 he tours Holland, Germany and Belgium.
 It is in this year that he also loses his dear friend and patron Walter Fawkes